bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/variables/variables.md

 A list of all Global Variables is available in the <a href="https://docs.soliditylang.org/en/latest/cheatsheet.html?highlight=Variables#global-variables" target="_blank">Solidity documentation</a>.

+Watch video tutorials on <a href="https://www.youtube.com/watch?v=hl692-xJPUQ" target="_blank">State Variables</a>, <a href="https://www.youtube.com/watch?v=5Gxzwn0SQDU" target="_blank">Local Variables</a>, and <a href="https://www.youtube.com/watch?v=ryA86ZiSD-w" target="_blank">Global Variables</a>.

 ## ⭐️ Assignment
 1. Create a new public state variable called blockNumber.
 2. Inside the function `doSomething()` assign the state variable `blockNumber` the value of the current block number.

-Tip: Look into the globale variables section of the Solidity documentation to find out what the current block number is.
+Tip: Look into the global variables section of the Solidity documentation to find out what the current block number is.